 6.10 The provisions of clauses 6.9 and 6.10 shall not apply to the indemnity at clause 6.4.
-The aggregate liability in respect of the indemnity at clause 6.4 shall not exceed $750,000 (seven hundred and fifty thousand).
+The aggregate liability in respect of the indemnity at clause 6.4 shall not exceed $750,000.

-6.11 Nothing in this Agreement shall operate to exclude or restrict either party’s liability for: (a) death or personal injury caused by its negligence; (b) for fraud or fraudulent misrepresentation; (c) for willful default or for any liability which cannot be limited or excluded by law; or (iv) any liability which cannot be limited or excluded by law; or (b) School/University’s liability for any losses, damages, costs or other liabilities incurred by FT as result of any infringement of FT’s IPRs (including any use of the Content outside of the scope of this Agreement) by the School/University; or (c) Client’s obligation to pay the Fees.
+6.11 Nothing in this Agreement shall operate to exclude or restrict: (a) either party’s liability for (i) death or personal injury caused by its negligence; (ii) for fraud or fraudulent misrepresentation; (iii) for wilful default or for any liability which cannot be limited or excluded by law; or (iv) any liability which cannot be limited or excluded by law; or (b) School/University’s liability for any losses, damages, costs or other liabilities incurred by FT as result of any infringement of FT’s IPRs (including any use of the Content outside of the scope of this Agreement) by the School/University; or (c) Client’s obligation to pay the Fees.

 7.1 The School/University shall pay the Fees as set out in the Term Sheet.